 On Nov.
 4, 2020, our panel discussed the topic.
 Panelists included UBalt Law alumnus Greg Care, J.D.
 '06 , a partner at Brown, Goldstein & Levy; UBalt Law alumnus Amged Soliman, J.D.
 '11 , an attorney at the National Council on Disability, and UBalt Law student Daniel Hodges , president of Peaces of Me Foundation.
 UBalt Law Prof. Donald Stone , director of its Mental Health Law Clinic, moderated the discussion.

 Attorney at the National Council on Disability

-Current UB Law Student and President of Peaces of Me Foundation
+Current UBalt Law Student and President of Peaces of Me Foundation

 UB Law Professor and Director of the Mental Health Law Clinic